 How is it that anxiety, even if it’s about finances or workplace security, can cause muscles to twitch?

-“Persons with anxiety or panic attacks have higher levels of excitatory neurochemicals such as epinephrine and norepinephrine,” explains neurologist Dr. Mary Dombovy, vice president, Unity Neurosciences, medical director of the Unity Spine Center in Rochester, N.Y.
+“Persons with anxiety or panic attacks have higher levels of excitatory neurochemicals such as epinephrine and norepinephrine,” explains neurologist Dr. Mary Dombovy, a neurologist with Rochester Regional Health in New York.

 “In essence they are having a ‘misdirected’ fight or flight response.
 These neurochemicals cause the feeling of anxiety, increased heart rate, increased blood pressure and tremors or twitching.

 “When one is in this state, they are also hyperalert, and external stimuli such as a sudden noise may cause a startle response.”

 This is the body’s way of preparing for … a fight or flight … to a perceived danger.